CatManJr/CS336-notes-and-assignments-2025/README.md

 ```
 There is still a issue in my `RoPE module`.
 I modified it to run training in defferent bath sizes, but then it cannot pass the pytest by Stanford.
 To pass the pytest, the training script can only run with `batch_size = 8` & `batch_size = 1`

+### Update: Assignment 2 started.
+May 24 ☕
+I am not going to run all the experiments neither as I do not have any GPUs myself.
+But I'll again try to implement all the problems to pass the pytest.
 ## Non-executable (ppt/pdf) lectures

 Located in `nonexecutable/`as PDFs